 The History Around UsOctober 22, 2016 2:13 pm

 As I settled deeper and deeper into the healing relaxation of acupuncture, the air in the tiny therapy room chilled and the walls faded away.
 I was suddenly outside, standing in front of a house.
-It was a grand house, especially for the time, though not quite a mansion.
+It was a grand house, though not quite a mansion.
 It was only two stories high and the six columns on its front were much too large and disproportionate for the size of the house.
 It stood in the city, but there were no other houses close by.

 Low gray clouds covered the sky.
 The air was cold and snow swirled in the wind.
 Further down the street, two women walked side by side, their dresses full and long and filled underneath with layers of petticoats.
 One dress was bright reds and yellows and whites and the other was a rich green.
 They had thick shawls pulled close around them.
 The style of their clothing looked to be from the 1890s.